District Heating using Interseasonal Heat Transfer

-District heating is a system for generating heat at a central location and distributing heat for space heating and hot water to residential and commercial properties.
-District heating plants can provide higher efficiencies and lower carbon emissions than local boilers, especially if based on Interseasonal Heat Transfer.
+District heating is a system for distributing heat for space heating and hot water to residential and commercial properties using heat networks.
+District heating plants can provide higher efficiencies and lower carbon emissions than local boilers.

 • provide a reliable and low-cost green energy source for space heating and cooling

-• save over 50% on carbon emissions on heating compared to emissions from gas boilers
+• save over 75% on carbon emissions on heating compared to emissions from gas boilers

-• save over 80% on carbon emissions on cooling buildings compared to emissions (from the power stations) that power electric air conditioning and electric chillers
+• save over 85% on carbon emissions on cooling buildings compared to emissions (from the power stations) that power electric air conditioning and electric chillers

 • provide a low-cost heat energy (or cooling) source for industrial processes